Jun711/jun711.github.io/_posts/2019-07-11-aws-amplify-api-requests-with-retries.md

       return response;
     })
     .catch(err => {
+      // You can set other conditions here
+      // for example,
-      if (retries == 0) {
+      // don't retry when encountering error 429 if (retries == 0) {
         // handle API call errors here
         // return Promise.reject(err);